fntsoftware/helm-action/README.md

 - `repo-username`: Helm repository username if authentication is needed.
 - `repo-password`: Helm repository password if authentication is needed.
 - `kube-config-server-url`: Kubernetes configuration server where a generated kubectl config can be downloaded
+- `kube-server`: Kubernetes server adress
+- `kube-cert`: Content of the kubernetes ca certificates file
+- `kube-token`: Content of the kubernetes token file

 Additional parameters: If the action is being triggered by a deployment event and the `task` parameter in the deployment event is set to `"remove"` then this